New Flexible Conversion Counting in AdWords – Which settings to use?

+This week AdWords launched ‘Flexible Conversion Counting’ which allows advertisers to take more control over how their conversions are recorded, to suit their business and website goals.
 It’s been around 5 years since AdWords introduced Conversions (1-per-click) and Conversions (Many-per-click) and now Google have improved the tracking even further by allowing advertisers to control the way their account records conversions.

 Implementing flexible conversion countingFor any existing AdWords accounts that have conversion tracking already set up, it looks as though ‘All conversions’ is the default setting, which will work in the same way that many-per-click did.
 So if you want to change your conversions to track only unique leads.
 Then you’ll have to change the settings as below.

 - In AdWords, go to Tools > Conversions

 - Select the conversion type you want to change, then click on the Settings tab